Validity in Network-Agnostic Byzantine Agreement: Lower Bound on

 Note that running $A$ in an asynchronous network where both $\party_1$ and $\party_2$ are honest corresponds to running $\Pi$ in an asynchronous network where all $n$ parties are honest.
 In addition, running $A$ in a synchronous network where at most one party may crash corresponds to running $\Pi$ in a synchronous network where at most $t_s$ parties may crash.
 Then, since $\Pi$ is a $(t_s, 0)$-secure $\ba$ protocol, $A$ achieves probabilistic termination and agreement in the setting described in \cref{lemma:agnostic-lemma}.

-We may then apply \cref{lemma:agnostic-lemma}: almost surely, given the same randomness $R$, there is a value $v$ such that all canonical executions of $A$ decide on the same value $v$.
+Then, applying \cref{lemma:agnostic-lemma}, we obtain that: almost surely, there is a value $v$ such that all canonical executions of $A$ decide on the same value $v$.
 Moreover, the canonical execution of $A$ with input values $(0,0)$ matches the canonical execution of $I_1$ for $\Pi$.
 Similarly, the canonical execution of $A$ with input $(1,1)$ matches the canonical execution of $I_2$.
-As a consequence, canonical executions of $I_1$ and $I_2$ with the same randomness decide the same value almost surely.
-Using \cref{lemma:technical-end}, we may therefore conclude that $\validity$ is trivial. \end{proof}
+As a consequence, canonical executions of $I_1$ and $I_2$ decide the same value almost surely.
+Using \cref{lemma:technical-end}, we can therefore conclude that $\validity$ is trivial. \end{proof}